 Grooming is a crucial way cats keep themselves clean and their skin healthy.
 However, excessive grooming can lead to hair loss and other side effects.

-Excessive grooming can be a symptom of behavioral issues—if your cat is particularly stressed, it may use grooming as a substitute behavior to calm itself down.
-It can also be caused by boredom; if your cat's environment isn't providing stimulation, it will groom more than necessary.
+Excessive grooming could be a sign of behavioral issues—if your cat is particularly stressed, it may use grooming as a substitute behavior to calm itself down.
+It can also be caused by boredom; if your cat's environment isn't providing stimulation, it may more than necessary.
 If you notice signs of over-grooming in your cat, it's important to consult a vet who will be able to discuss the issue and help to identify the causes of aggravation.

 Hair loss due to your cat's diet

-If your cat's food isn't providing them with everything their skin and coat need to stay healthy, your cat may begin to suffer from hair loss or poor-quality fur.
+If your cat's food isn't providing them with everything their skin and coat need to stay healthy, your cat may begin to suffer from hair loss or poor-quality hair.

 In general, hair loss can be easily rectified in cats through a combination of medical treatment, environmental adjustments and dietary choices.
 Visit your vet, who'll be able to identify the cause of your cat's hair loss and the best possible solution.